Dominic-Madeira/.dotfiles/README.md

 - sudo apt install git gh stow -y
 - gh auth login

+Then clone this repo to the home directory:
+- gh repo clone .dotfiles

 Remove the following files from root:
 - rm -r .config .bashrc .gitconfig

-Then clone this repo to the home directory, cd into it and run the stow command.
+  cd into the repo and run the stow command.
 Then run setup.sh:
-- gh repo clone .dotfiles
 - cd .dotfiles
 - stow .
 - cd